carpentries-incubator/intro-image-classification-cnn/episodes/01-introduction.md

 To apply Deep Learning to a problem there are several steps we need to go through:

 ### 1. Formulate/ Outline the problem
 Firstly we must decide what it is we want our Deep Learning system to do.
 This lesson is all about image classification so our aim is to put an image into one of a few categories.
+Specifically in our case, we will be looking at 10 categories: airplane, automobile, bird, cat, deer, dog, frog, horse, ship, truck'

 ### 2. Identify inputs and outputs
 Next we need to identify what the inputs and outputs of the neural network will be.
-In our case, the data is images and the inputs could be the individual pixels of the images.We are performing a classification problem and we will have one output for each potential class.
+In our case, the data is images and the inputs could be the individual pixels of the images.
+We are performing a classification problem and we will have one output for each potential class.

 ### 3. Prepare data
 Many datasets are not ready for immediate use in a neural network and will require some preparation.
 Neural networks can only really deal with numerical data, so any non-numerical data (eg images) will have to be somehow converted to numerical data.